-So, the bottom line is, the more you know, the better, but do not obsess about trying to commit to memory all the fine details.
+So, the bottom line is, the more you know, the better, but do not obsess about trying to learn all the finer points.
 Prioritize your studying based on what I explain next.

 The focus list - what I will draw from in writing the exam: When I sit down to write the exam, in order to obey the Correspondence Principle, I will look for areas that were emphasized during our semester.
 To accomplish that, I